Children and young people

 In Australia, states and territories are responsible for providing child protection services to anyone aged under 18 who has been, or is at risk of being, abused, neglected or otherwise harmed, or whose parents are unable to provide adequate care and protection.

-- about 1 in 32 (3.1% or more than 180,000) children came into contact with the child protection system in 2022–23
+- about 1 in 32 (3.1% or around 179,000) children came into contact with the child protection system

-See Child protection for an in-depth discussion.
+See Child protection for more information.

 Police responses